ajstarks/ebcanvas/README.md

 	LoadFont() err

+Load an image from the file system.

+	LoadImage(name string) (image.Image, err)

-Fill the canvas with a background color
+Fill the canvas with a background color.

 	(c *Canvas) Background(fillcolor color.NRGBA)